Ricks-Lab/gpu-utils/README.md

 and then delete it.
 Since the GPU device files are writable only by root, sudo is used to execute commands in the bash file, as a result, you will be prompted for credentials in the terminal where you executed *amdgpu-pac*.
 The *--no_fan* option can be used to eliminate fan details from the utility.
+The *--force_write* option can be used to force all configuration parameters to be written to the GPU.
+The default behavior is to only write changes.

 ## amdgpu-pciid
 This utility will display the version of the current pci.ids data extract